Philippine Deposit Insurance Corporation: 2000s

 Single digit turnaround time in claims settlement operations from bank takeover was achieved for all banks closed during the year, with average turnaround time at 8 days.

 PDIC, as liquidator, completed 78 final projects of distribution (POD) for closed banks.
 POD refers to the specific distribution plan of a closed bank's assets and is submitted to the Liquidation Court for approval.

 Additional amendments took place in PDIC in 2009.
-The PDIC Charter was amended with the passage of Republic Act 9576 that took effect on June 1, 2009.
+The PDIC Charter was amended with the passage of Republic Act No. 9576 that took effect on June 1, 2009.
 The most significant provisions were: